radajakub/ObjectReconstruction/README.md

 ## Sparse point cloud

 Script to compute sparse point cloud from a scene and initial pair of cameras is located in `src/sparse.py`.
 This script also prepares the tasks for computing disparities for the dense point cloud.
-It also computes the rectivied images.
+It also computes the rectified images.

 It has multiple parameters tuning the behaviour of the algorithm: